 Regardless of which weight system you choose, the most important thing to make sure of is that you can easily release your weights at depth.
 Some wing and hybrid bcds do not include weight integration. if that’s the case and you’re a beginner consider using a traditional diving belt.

 These are pockets for trim weights, which are used to establish proper underwater positioning – this is known as trim.
 Ideally, a diver should always be horizontal in the water with knees slightly bent, so that they don’t kick up sand or disturb marine life on the sea bed.

 However, due to the buoyancy characteristics of that pesky human body this isn’t always easy, especially for noob divers.
 Trim weights help to compensate for gear or buoyancy related issues.

-These are for attaching light scuba gear to such as a torch or signalling device.
-Aluminium is the best choice of material as it’s rust free and looks slick, whilst also not shining underwater.
+D rings are for attaching light scuba diving gear to such as a torch or signalling device.
+Aluminium is the best choice of material as it’s rust free and looks slick, whilst also not shining underwater. –

 This is the button attached to the air hose of the bcd, which you used to inflate and deflate your buoyancy controlled device.